- Esther Choi: Student Assistant

 - Ryan Krumpeck: Desktop support, A/V support, video conferencing, Skype, large-format poster printing

-- Kim Little: BioFrontiers space, meeting agenda items
+- Kim Little: BioFrontiers space, meeting agenda items, faculty hire and orientation

 - Lee Silbert: finances, personnel, grant management, JSCBB operations

 - Andrea Stith: IQ Biology Certificate Program, student activities

 - Dan Timmons: IT support